rupali-chauksey/intellidocs-ai-enterprise-rag-mcp/README.md

 - 🎨 Advanced UI customization
 - 🧪 Comprehensive test coverage
 - 🤖 Multi-agent collaboration
+- 💬 User feedback loop (thumbs up/down on answers)

+*Contributions welcome for any of the above.*

 ---

 ## 🎓 What This Project Demonstrates